ApparentlyPlus/GatOS/docs/C4_Early_C_Setup.md

 I’m not going to dive into the full details of parsing the Multiboot2 struct here — that would take far too long, and it’s beyond the scope of this documentation.
 If you’d like to roll your own parser, I highly recommend the [GNU Multiboot2 Specification](https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html).
 It lays everything out clearly and even provides sample code you can learn from.

 Instead, I’ll focus on a few key implementation details and give a high-level explanation of how our parser works.
+First, however, we need to look at a few dependencies.

-### The Dependencies
+### The Kernel Range

 Up until now, when talking about paging, we’ve mostly focused on the `P2V`/`V2P` macros and the page tables.
 But there’s another concept that GatOS tracks closely: **the kernel range**.